What we know about rare diseases

 A change to DNA means a change to proteins.
 For example, this could be how the protein is built, or the amount of it that is made.
 Sometimes a change means that a protein doesn’t work properly.
 It could work too slowly, too quickly or not in the right way.
 If the protein is found in lots of areas of the body, then it could cause lots of different problems.

 Improving prognosis for rare diseases using whole genome sequencing

 Doctors will know that the disease is genetic, based on family history or symptoms.
 They will have clues about the cause.
 A patient may have had several genetic tests already.
 In these standard genetic tests, changes in specific genes are looked for.

 Because only specific changes are looked for, if they are not there, the cause remains a mystery.

-With whole genome sequencing in the 100,000 Genomes Project we look at every letter of DNA in a person’s genome.
+With whole genome sequencing, we look at every letter of DNA in a person’s genome.
 This gives us more chance of finding the change that is responsible for causing a disease.

 Support for rare disease patients

 Each of these charities or support organisations can provide information, support or services for families affected by rare diseases.